ghbgh/GemTD-Misc/README.md

 # GemTD-MazeEditor
-A simple MazeEditor made for Dota2 workshop map 'GemTD' using python with pygame
+A simple MazeEditor made for Dota2 workshop map 'GemTD' using html/javascript